Aravindh020/logistics/README.md

 Backend of basic Logistics website using NodeJS, Express and MongoDB.

-Node modules file is not included, you can install in your machine using **npm install.
+Node modules file is not included, you can install in your machine using **npm install**.

 *this is incomplete, will be completed soon.